webix-hub/docs/data/desktop/bullet_graph.md

 ##Overview

-The BulletGraph widget presents a combination of a Gage and a progress bar.
+The Bullet Graph widget presents a more compact version of the Gage widget.
 It is intended for comparing a dynamically changed value displayed by a moving horizontal bar to a static value (target) set as a vertical line and relate both to qualitative ranges of performance (e.g. poor, satisfactory, and good).

 <br>